Roman13-k/TG_Bot/README.md

 ## Features

-- Get currency rates with the command `/kurs <currency>`, for example: `/kurs USD`
+- Generate a 7-day exchange rate chart using the /graph <currency> command, e.g., /graph USD
+- Get the current exchange rate with /kurs <currency>, e.g., /kurs USD
-- The `/start` command shows a greeting and the list of available currencies
+- The /start command displays a welcome message and a list of available currencies
-- Supports main currencies: USD, EUR, GBP, etc.
+- Supports major currencies: USD, EUR, GBP, and more

 ---